lanyizi/RA3Bar-RA3Launcher/README.md

 It looks like I just need write a program which calls `CreateProcess()` to start game's main process, and this should be a really simple task!

 So I started this project by using only Win32 API (because I thought it would be enough), and eventually I discovered that... the things aren't that easy like what I thought...
-For example, actually I have to replicate game's Control Center with all GUI stuff, I have to parse replays, I have to parse CSF files and read localized strings from them...
-And I'm not very good at coding (you can confirm this by reading my code xD), so this project has nearly become a big pain, but fortunately I still completed it!
+And I'm not very good at coding (you can confirm this by reading my code :P), so this project has nearly become a big pain for me, but fortunately, I still completed it!

 [2]: Example link of Comrade News: http://files.ea.com/downloads/eagames/cc/tiberium/RedAlert3/RA3ComradeNews/RA3ComradeNews_english.html